The Short East Cleveland Ghetto Story

-Other smaller sections of East Cleveland include Superior, which is home to the Hellz Kitchen area from 125th to Hayden and the Superior Hill neighborhood between Coventry and Mayfield, the Nela Park area of Noble Road, and East Cleveland’s only neighborhood that has some promise centered around Northvale, across from Forest Hills Park.
+Other smaller sections of the East Cleveland ghetto include Superior, which is home to the East Cleveland gangs area of Hellz Kitchen, from 125th to Hayden, and the Superior Hill neighborhood between Coventry and Mayfield, the Nela Park area of Noble Road, and East Cleveland’s only neighborhood that has some promise centered around Northvale, across from Forest Hills Park.

 As stated above, East Cleveland, when founded during the 1800s, was a thriving community home to Cleveland’s elite, especially along Euclid Avenue’s former Millionaires Row where the rich built mansions just minutes away from Euclid Avenue’s once famous shopping district.